PedestrianDynamics/PedestrianDynamics.github.io/content/academic_update/IBIT26/index.md

 - Back to Basics: Introduction to Modern Safety Planning 2026
 - Hostile Vehicle Mititgation as a Guarantee for Safe Events?
 - Best Practice: Transferable Insights and Pragmatic Approaches
-- Where do the Rules come from?: Regulations, Standards, and Guidelines
+- Where do the Rules come from?
+Regulations, Standards, and Guidelines
 - Operational Aspects and Procedures
 - Legal Aspects